-Before the proliferation of online education, nursing programs were available only in a traditional classroom setting.
-Since then, online curriculums have become a mainstay, offering a variety of benefits for the modern nurse.
+Before the proliferation of online education, college degree programs were available only in a traditional classroom setting.
+Since then, online curriculums have become a mainstay, offering a variety of benefits for the modern student.
 Not only is it much more convenient for students to learn online, the flexibility is a tremendous benefit for many learners.
-Four of the most prevalent reasons many nursing students choose to enroll in an online program include:
+Four of the most prevalent reasons many students choose to enroll in an online program include:

 Since classes aren’t held at specific times, students have the ability to learn when it fits into their schedule.
-This format is especially helpful for nurses, as balancing shift work with a demanding on-campus course load can be extremely difficult.
+This format is especially helpful for working adults, as balancing a job with a demanding on-campus course load can be extremely difficult.

-The knowledge and skills gained can help prepare nurses for more advanced roles at their current organization or make them a more competitive candidate elsewhere.
-Even if a nurse is not ready for a higher level position at this point in their career, attending an online nursing programs now can help pave a path toward a brighter future.
+The knowledge and skills gained can help prepare professionals for more advanced roles at their current organization or make them a more competitive candidate elsewhere.
+Even if a professional is not ready for a higher level position at this point in their career, attending an online program now can help pave a path toward a brighter future.